MEDICAL LABORATORY TECHNICIAN

 - Associate’s degree from an accredited college or technical school with a major in Medical Laboratory Technician (MLT) of Clinical Laboratory Science (CLS).

-- Certification by the American Medical Technologists (AMT) or the American Society of Clinical Pathologists Board of Certification (ASCP BOC) within six months of employment and throughout employment.
+- Certification by the American Medical Technologists (AMT) or the American Society of Clinical Pathologists Board of Certification (ASCP BOC) within six months of appointment and throughout employment.

 Related links for certification information in #2 above: AMT: https://www.americanmedtech.org/Get-Certified ASCP BOC: https://www.ascp.org/content/board-of-certification/get-credentialed